The Power of Mixed Age Play

 That season, I was amazed by how much Max was able to do.
 Although Max took longer than his older classmates to come out of his shell, the older kids watched out for him, and he responded to their attention and modeling.
 In little time, Max “joined the pack,” pretended quite readily, and took on remarkable challenges.
 What blew my mind even more, though, was how much the older children seemed to gain from both caring for Max and making him their genuine playmate.

 None of this should be too surprising.
 If you have multiple kids or a large extended family, you regularly see and feel the beauty of younger and older playing and learning together.
 Find a way to watch To Be and To Have, a gorgeous film about a French one-room schoolhouse, and you’ll feel it in your bones.
 Humans were learning in mixed age groupings for centuries, and anthropologists like Melvin Konner remind us that same-aged learning groups are a construct of modern times.
-Unfortunately, nearly all learning experiences in today’s world group kids in very narrow age ranges.
+But, nearly all learning experiences in today’s world group kids in very narrow age ranges.

 I’ve continued to refine my thinking about the value of mixed age play with other researchers and practitioners, including conversations with the evolutionary psychologist Peter Gray.
 As Gray asserts, age mixing stretches younger children so that they can play in more advanced ways than they could with their same-aged peers.
 Young children also flourish socially under the care and emotional support that older, more experienced children can offer.
 Research goes even further to show that mixed-age play with older playmates supports enhanced cognitive, language, and motor development in two-year-olds.